Flagship case study

 Work-order creation

-Converts inspection findings into a prioritized task with status, assignment, due date, and source record.
+Converts findings into priority, status, assignment, due date, and source record.

 Status visibility

-Keeps open work and inspection freshness visible so supervisors can prioritize by asset, area, or urgency.
+Keeps open work and inspection freshness visible by asset, area, or urgency.

 11 / Public limits